 To conclude this section, we stress that the first argument in favor of the application of I-Rand is its verification of the SUTVA assumption in both the time-aligned and time-misaligned treatments we considered.
 The estimation of the causal effect is data dependent, but we find that I-Rand performs at least as well as the benchmark methods in the examples considered.
 Naturally, I-Rand is also subject to some limitations.
-One of them is the dependence of the estimates across subsamples inflate the variance estimate.
-This can be mitigated by minimizing overlaps in subsamples.
+One of those limitations is the dependence of the estimates across subsamples which delays the convergence of the variance of the estimator to 0.
+We note that it does not affect the bias much since having one subsample already gives an unbiased estimator, and averaging unbiased estimator yields an unbiased estimator.
+However, as we increase the number of subsamples, the variance seems to decrease toward 0.
+We will explore this question in Sect.
+3.4.